 A separately modeled process that could be used in multiple contexts (e.g., checking the credit of a customer).
-The "process relevant data" of the parent (calling) process is not automatically available to the sub-Process.
-Any data must be transferred specifically, sometimes reformatted, between the Parent and Sub-Process.
+The "process relevant data" of the parent (calling) process is not automatically available to the sub-process.
+Any data must be transferred specifically, sometimes reformatted, between the parent and sub-process.

-- Transferring data from the parent Process to the reusable Sub-Process will rely on a "mapping" between the data elements of the two levels. - Just like an embedded Sub-Process, an Independent Sub-Process must have a None Start Event.
+- Transferring data from the parent Process to the reusable sub-process will rely on a "mapping" between the data elements of the two levels. - Just like an embedded sub-process, an independent sub-process must have a None Start Event.
+Independent sub-processes maximize reuse.